JOSM/MapWithAI/README.md

-# JOSM RapiD Plugin
+# JOSM MapWithAI Plugin (formerly RapiD Plugin)

 [![pipeline status](https://gitlab.com/smocktaylor/rapid/badges/master/pipeline.svg)](https://gitlab.com/smocktaylor/rapid/commits/master)
 [![code coverage](https://gitlab.com/smocktaylor/rapid/badges/master/coverage.svg)](https://codecov.io/github/smocktaylor/rapid?branch=master)
 [![license](https://img.shields.io/badge/license-GPLv2-blue.svg?style=flat-square)](./LICENSE)

-This plugin brings RapiD information into JOSM.
+This plugin brings MapWithAI information into JOSM.

 ## Installation

-To use this plugin, [install JOSM](https://josm.openstreetmap.de/wiki/Download) and then [in the preferences menu install the **rapid** plugin](https://josm.openstreetmap.de/wiki/Help/Preferences/Plugins#AutomaticinstallationviaPreferencesmenu)
+To use this plugin, [install JOSM](https://josm.openstreetmap.de/wiki/Download) and then [in the preferences menu install the **MapWithAI** plugin](https://josm.openstreetmap.de/wiki/Help/Preferences/Plugins#AutomaticinstallationviaPreferencesmenu)

 ## Usage
 1. Open JOSM
-2. Install the plugin ("JOSM Preferences" -> "Plugins" -> "rapid")
+2. Install the plugin ("JOSM Preferences" -> "Plugins" -> "MapWithAI")
 3. Download data ("File" -> "Download Data") or just use the "Download data" button on the toolbar
-4. Download RapiD data ("Data" -> "RapiD")
+4. Download MapWithAI data ("Data" -> "MapWithAI")
-5. Switch to the "RapiD" layer (if you don't have one, file a bug report with the location)
+5. Switch to the "MapWithAI" layer (if you don't have one, file a bug report with the location)
 6. If you are in a location where Facebook has run its AI, *or* Microsoft has provided building footprints, you should see data.
 If you do not, check your paintstyles (some paintstyles make buildings *really* hard to see).

 ### Optional JOSM Setup
 1. Open JOSM
-2. Add the "RapiD" paintstyle by going to "Map Settings" -> "Map Paint Styles" -> the plus sign next to "Active styles" -> enter `https://gitlab.com/smocktaylor/rapid/raw/master/src/resources/styles/standard/rapid.mapcss` in the "URL / File" field.
+2. Add the "MapWithAI" paintstyle by going to "Map Settings" -> "Map Paint Styles" -> the plus sign next to "Active styles" -> enter `https://gitlab.com/smocktaylor/rapid/raw/master/src/resources/styles/standard/rapid.mapcss` in the "URL / File" field.

 ## Information
 * [RapiD](https://mapwith.ai/rapid)